-Since I had an accounting background, even though the task was overwhelming, I had developed time-saving processes for cleaning up paperwork messes and organizing financial records for small businesses.
+I had an accounting background, so even though the task was overwhelming, I had developed time-saving processes for cleaning up paperwork messes and organizing financial records for small businesses.

 That experience made it possible for me to sort through, organize, and put a simple system in place so I could quickly answer questions from my mom or my siblings about our parents’ financial situation.

 Ultimately, it helped me avoid even the appearance of inappropriate actions which could have led to unpleasant accusations from my siblings or questions from Adult Protective Services (APS).

 But…Will My Experience Help You?

 Caregivers need to know what to do–and how to do it–when their elderly parents are no longer able to manage their own finances.
 They need to know what steps they must take to protect themselves and their parents.